McIlroy feeling 'less pressure' in Masters pursuit

 Last week he missed the cut at the Valero Texas Open, but claims an early exit following rounds of 72 and 73 ended up being "beneficial".

-"You always learn more disappointments or times when you don't play so well, so it wasn't a bad cut to miss," he said.
+"You always learn more from disappointments or times when you don't play so well, so it wasn't a bad cut to miss," he said.

 "I did two really good days of work at home and felt a lot better about where things were heading up here on Sunday."

-McIlroy has cut a relaxed figure since arriving at Augusta National on Sunday, appearing to be positive about his game going into the year's first major.
+McIlroy has cut a relaxed figure since arriving at Augusta National, appearing to be positive about his game going into the year's first major.

 The lowest point of a tough 2021 season saw McIlroy break down in tears at the Ryder Cup following his struggles during Europe's defeat, before a victory at the CJ Cup in October boosted his belief and gave a much-needed "breakthrough".

-On his chances at Augusta National, he added: "I know if I play well I'll give myself chances to win this golf tournament.
+On his chances at the Masters this week, he added: "I know if I play well I'll give myself chances to win this golf tournament.

 "It's just a matter of going out there and executing the way you know that you can.